entropage/invoicer/docs/vulnerabilities/sensitive_leakage/plan.md

    - Share/unshare actions

 ## Phase 4: Vulnerability Implementation

 1. In GET `/api/users`:

-   - Include full user object including sessionToken
+   - Include complete user object including password hash
+   - Include role and other sensitive metadata
    - No filtering of sensitive data
    - No pagination (to ensure all data is sent at once)

 2. Frontend will only display:
    - Username
-   - Role
-   (But token will be in response data)
+   - Role (But sensitive data will be in response data)

 ## Phase 5: Testing

 1. Create test accounts
 2. Verify sharing works
-3. Verify token leakage:
+3. Verify sensitive data leakage:
    - Capture API response
+   - Extract password hashes
-   - Extract token
+   - Extract role information
-   - Use token to impersonate user
+   - Use password hashes to login as other users